Cold Winter Tips

 - Sleet – Rain that turns to ice pellets before reaching the ground.
 Sleet also causes moisture on roads to freeze and become slippery.

 - Winter Weather Advisory – Winter weather conditions are expected to cause significant inconveniences and may be hazardous.
-When caution is used, these situations should not be life threatening.
+When caution is used, these situation should not be life threatening.